gesslar/toolkit/WIRE_UP_AND_TESTING.md

 ## The Real Deal: How to Actually Test This Toolkit

-*Unlike TESTING.txt (which is fucking gold and stays), this is your practical guide for adding new stuff without breaking everything.*
+*Unlike TESTING.txt (which is fucking gold and stays!), this is your practical guide for adding new stuff without breaking everything.*

 ---